Equality and Inequality Dual

 The Competition Commission uses extraordinarily hostile recruitment devices to obstruct equality, dignity, respect and fairness.

-S23.1 of the Constitution enshrines labour market fairness, yet citizens are unable to defend their right to fairness as they fear reprisal and can’t afford the legal expenses.
+S23.1 of the Constitution enshrines labour market fairness, yet citizens are unable to defend their right to fairness as they fear reprisal and can’t afford legal expenses.

 The Employment Equity, Labour Relations and Basic Conditions of Employment Acts don’t protect job seekers right to fair wage negotiation when participating in recruitment processes.

 Acts and different policies lack coherence and pro-poor direction allowing for unfair wage patterns to be reinforced, usually most damaging for women and black people vulnerable to being coerced into accepting unfair offers.

 Inclusive and Pro-Poor Recruitment

 Given our Constitution, a labour market principled on inclusion and access would make pay information compulsory in job adverts.

-Many recruiters argue they have no need to increase pools of applicants as plenty apply given our current economy.
-Yet in the next breathe they state ‘it’s so difficult to find the right ONE as there aren’t many with the right skills and competencies’ without considering their obviously flawed advertising.
+Yet they also state ‘it’s so difficult to find the right ONE as there aren’t many with the right skills and competencies’ without considering their obviously flawed advertising.